Open In App

 Creating a Series

-In the real world, a Pandas Series will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, or an Excel file.
-Pandas Series can be created from lists, dictionaries, and from scalar values, etc.
+Pandas Series is created by loading the datasets from existing storage (which can be a SQL database, a CSV file, or an Excel file).

 Python3